graviton-browser/graviton-browser/website/source/introduction.rst

 User experience sketch
 ======================

-Graviton exposes a user experience somewhat analagous to a web browser.
+Graviton exposes a dual user experience.
+For GUI apps it is somewhat analagous to a web browser, but with a greater focus on allowing apps to open top level windows (escape the tab).
 It features:

 * A tabbed UI.
 * An "address bar", albeit with some quirks as outlined below.